 Assault Lawyer Bloomington, IL

-Representation for Assault Charges in IL
+Representation for Assault Charges in Bloomington, IL

-Illinois State law defines assault as using any sort of conduct or behavior that intentionally makes another reasonably fearful of being harmed or battered.
+Illinois state law defines assault as using any sort of conduct or behavior that intentionally makes another reasonably fearful of being harmed or battered.
 By this definition, assault is not actually hurting someone but instead using intimidation, scare tactics, and coercion to negatively influence them.
 To this end, it is plain to see how a misunderstanding or exaggeration could lead someone to accuse you of committing an assault.

 Need defense against assault charges?
 Contact our Bloomington, IL assault lawyers today by calling our offices at (309) 565-8825.